8 January 2021 – Update

 If your adult dog has had a protective titer against distemper and parvovirus within the past 2 years, it is not essential to have another titer drawn at this time (as based on our data pending publication.)

-If a nomograph has been done for your breeding dam in the past year, please use the previous report rather than taking her in for a new blood draw at this time.
+If a nomograph has been done for your breeding dam within the past year, please use the previous report rather than taking her in for a new blood draw at this time.

 With current uncertainty, it is prudent to include a cold pack wrapped in newspaper inside a zip lock plastic bag with your shipment, and use tracking.
 Please remember that the date your package reaches the university may not be the same date it reaches the laboratory.
 Turn-around time may be up to 14 days, but we will do our best to keep to the usual 7 days.
 Issues surrounding COVID continue to contribute to some short staffing and delays.